 It is futile to hazard our hope on some empty expectation.

 We can get ourselves into quite a jam in carnality.
-We bring great trouble on ourselves by stepping out of fellowship with God.
-Carnality will make us miserable, cantankerous and unfruitful.
+We bring great trouble to ourselves by stepping out of fellowship with God.
+Carnality will make us miserable, cantankerous, and unfruitful.

 We can hazard our future on some false hope only to find that that hope is a desperate situation.
 It falls on an empty expectation.